sunnysar322/intro_to_cloud_iac/README.md

 # Introduction to Cloud - IaC Demo

-This demo will be aimed for beginners to AWS development to deploy their first serverless application into AWS using terraform.
+This demo is aimed at beginners to AWS development, guiding them to deploy their first serverless application into AWS using Terraform.

-## Table of Contents

 ## Table of Contents